 I was recently reviewing some literature for a current study and happened to come across a newly published conceptual article by a scholar named Édua Holmström, who is at the University of Helsinki in Finland.
-The article was a marvel to me as Holmström’s paper uses the “Self Determination Theory” (SDT) to conceptually explain how CAMS motivates suicidal individuals to choose life.
+The article was a marvel to me as Holmström’s paper uses the “Self Determination Theory” (SDT) to conceptually explain how the CAMS Framework® of suicide prevention motivates suicidal individuals to choose life.

-For those of you who use the CAMS framework with your suicidal patients, you know that it first and foremost is based on empathy and honesty, and encourages your clients to work collaboratively with you to develop their unique suicide-focused treatment plans.
-This paper shines a light on this important element of the CAMS treatment, and theorizes that this autonomy and acknowledgment of the client’s ability to make decisions about their own treatment plan is the key to the effectiveness of CAMS to clinically help save lives.
+Those who use the CAMS framework with suicidal patients already know that it first and foremost is based on empathy & honesty, and encourages your clients to work collaboratively with you to develop their unique suicide-focused treatment plans.
+This paper shines a light on this important element of the CAMS approach to treatment, and theorizes that this autonomy and acknowledgment of the client’s ability to make decisions about their own treatment plan is the key to the effectiveness of CAMS to clinically help save lives.

-I often say to my students: there are no new ideas, just repackaged old ones that capture enduring truths.
+I often say to my students, “There are no new ideas, just repackaged old ones that capture enduring truths.”
 Over the years I have heard variations on this notion as it relates to CAMS.
-A seasoned and savvy inpatient nurse during a training once told me that CAMS was nothing new, it was simply good nursing!
+A seasoned and savvy inpatient nurse during a training session once told me that CAMS was nothing new, it was simply good nursing!
 She was delighted when I agreed and shared that I began my professional career on inpatient nursing staff as a psych tech.
 Her response?
 Of course, you did, I knew it!
 Some years later I had a similar conversation with a sophisticated clinical social worker who insisted that the essence of CAMS was merely doing good clinical social work!

 Over decades I have come to relish many such conversations with clinicians across disciplines who have said in some way or another that they have been “doing CAMS” for years without realizing it.
 I think of my friend Kevin Briggs, who was a CHiPS highway patrolman for many years.
 His beat was the Golden Gate Bridge, and in his book, Guardian of the Golden Gate Bridge, Kevin recounts incredible experiences of talking suicidal of people out of jumping to their deaths from the iconic bridge.
 He could not save them all, but he literally did help save hundreds of lives.
 Over coffee, Kevin once told me that he used to lie down on the pavement to be at the same level with certain prospective jumpers sitting on a pipe on the other side of the railing so he could talk to them at their level.
 He asked me: So, was I doing CAMS?
 My response: Kevin, you are a natural!